subbulaksh2000/subbulaksh2000/README.md

 ## 🌟 About Me
 I enjoy building data-driven solutions in **cloud engineering, machine learning, and bioinformatics**.
-Passionate about using technology to improve **healthcare, automation, and analytics**.
+I'm passionate about using technology to improve **healthcare, automation, and analytics**.

 ---